dweagle/komanager/README.md

 <div align="center"><img src="readme_docs/example7.png" alt="Example Posters" width="600"></div>

 ## What does this script do?
-If you are using [Kometa](https://github.com/Kometa-Team/Kometa) to manage your Plex Media Server, `status-overlay` can create YAML files used by Kometa to add a status overlay to your posters.
+If you are using [Kometa](https://github.com/Kometa-Team/Kometa) to manage your Plex Media Server, `KoManager` can create YAML files used by Kometa to add a status overlay to your posters.
 This overlay will show users the airing status of TV show media in your library.
 The default status overlay in Kometa displays the status of shows as returning, ended, or canceled.
-YAML files created by `status-overlay` can instruct Kometa to include airing and returning dates, which are updated daily, to provide users with more information.
+YAML files created by `KoManager` can instruct Kometa to include airing and returning dates, which are updated daily, to provide users with more information.
 (My significant other loves being able to quickly see when her shows are on and returning!)

+A 'New Release' overlay similar to the status overlay can also be created.
-`status-overlay` can also create a 'Returning Soon' collection YAML that will display on Plex's home and library recommendation pages.
+`KoManager` can also create a 'Returning Soon' and 'In Hisotry' collection YAMLs that will display on Plex's home and library recommendation pages if desired.

 ## How does this script work?
-Once set up, the script will create a default settings file in the main config folder (see below), allowing you to customize the look of your overlays.
-You can adjust the size, color, font, location, etc., of your overlay to your liking.
+Once set up, the script will create a default settings file in the main config folder (see below), allowing you to customize the look of your overlays, collections, etc. You can adjust the size, color, font, location, etc., of your overlay to your liking.
+Collection modification is also possible.
 You must have knowledge of how Kometa uses these settings or use the default status settings to create overlays just like in the pictures above.

 After adjusting your settings file, you will run the script again.
-It will then create a YAML for each library designated in the settings file.
+It will then create a YAML for each section designated in the settings file.
+One can pick and choose which options to use.
 These YAML files can be created in your config folder, directly where you keep your Kometa overlay YAMLs, or other locations you choose.
-The script will run on a schedule and adjust the dates in the YAML daily to update the overlay dates.
+The script will run on a schedule and adjust the dates in the YAML daily to update the overlay dates or collection dates.

 ## Getting Started
-See the status-overlay [Wiki](https://github.com/dweagle/status-overlay/wiki) for more help.
+See the `KoManager` [Wiki](https://github.com/dweagle/KoManager/wiki) for more help.

-1. Install `status-overlay` locally or use the Docker image to create a Docker container (see below).
+1. Install `KoManager` locally or use the Docker image to create a Docker container (see below).

 2. Start the script/container to have it create your settings file.
 Adjust settings to your liking.